Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Frequently Asked Questions/What Is The Lionsberg Meta Project?.md

 The Lionsberg Meta Project is a place where we can gather and coordinate to attempt to act out our program of human action more competently.

 Both Lionsberg and the Meta Project flow from one [[Spirit]] and [[Mind]], and speak to different levels of abstraction.

-[[Meta Project]] as a concept is eternal and universal and conceptual, and not defensible or interactable or identifiable.

-[[Lionsberg]] is an idea, system, structure, community, and gathering place purpose built to incarnate the Meta Project and act it out here in our time and place as one human species on planet Earth.